moorepants/dissertation/davisbicycle.rst

   VN-100 offer more capabilities including synchronization signals, so that could be looked into, but overall it is still a poor (and expensive) choice for this application.
-- Add some gearing to the roll angle measurement for better resolution and develop a more accurate calibration scheme, perhaps by making use of the on-board accelerometers.
+- Add some gearing to the roll angle measurement for better resolution, and develop a more accurate calibration scheme, perhaps by making use of the on-board accelerometers.
 - Do away with the torque limiter.
 Another solution for safeguarding the sensor